Trivial source endo-trivial modules for finite groups with a semi-dihedral Sylow $2$-subgroup: Acknowledgements

-{The authors would like to thank Jesper Grodal, Gunter Malle, Nadia Mazza, Burkhard K\"ulshammer, Benjamin Sambale, Mandi Schaeffer Fry, Gernot Stroth, Jacques Th\'{e}venaz, and Rebecca Waldecker for helpful hints and discussions related to the content of this article.}
+{The authors would like to thank Jesper Grodal, Burkhard K\"ulshammer, Gunter Malle, Nadia Mazza, Benjamin Sambale, Mandi Schaeffer Fry, Gernot Stroth, Jacques Th\'{e}venaz, and Rebecca Waldecker for helpful hints and discussions related to the content of this article.
+They are grateful to the referee for detailed comments and suggestions.}